PRIVATE INVESTIGATOR SARASOTA FL

 The federal trial was protracted, secret, and sealed lasting approximately 3 years and 6 months.
 On December 18, 2025, the seal was lifted upon his conviction and sentencing.
 Conviction: Kimoy McDonald was found guilty of a comprehensive list of charges, including various drug charges, bank fraud, money laundering, aggravated ID fraud, and conspiracy to distribute narcotics.
 Sentence: He was sentenced to 144 months (12 years) in federal prison.
 Restitution: Additionally, he was ordered to pay restitution of $351,732.00 to the banks he defrauded as part of his money laundering operation.

 Connections to Unsolved Cases; An interesting and somber aspect of the information available online revolves around the timing of McDonald's activities and an unsolved murder in the Binghamton area.
-Aliza Spencer Murder: On April 21, 2022, 12-year-old Aliza Spencer was shot and killed on Bigelow Street in Binghamton, NY.
-The case remains unsolved.
-Kimoy McDonald's Proximity: Public records indicate that Kimoy McDonald, driving a dark gray Wrangler Rubicon Jeep, was present on Bigelow Street multiple times in April 2022 to deliver drugs to a co-conspirator, Kathleen Trynoski, who lived at XXX Bigelow St Binghamton NY for at least 3 years by April 2022.
+Aliza Spencer Murder: On April 21, 2022, 12-year-old Aliza Spencer was shot and killed near corner of Bigelow Street and Chamberlain in Binghamton, NY.
+The murder case remains unsolved.
+Kimoy McDonald's Proximity: Public records indicate that Kimoy McDonald, driving a dark gray Wrangler Rubicon Jeep, was present on Bigelow Street multiple times in April 2022 to deliver drugs to a co-conspirator, Kathleen Trynoski, who lived at 147 Bigelow St., Binghamton NY for at least 3 years by April 2022.
+Kathleen Trynoski appears to have been living at 147 Bigelow St Binghamton NY in April 2022.
+Anyone with information as to who shot Aliza Spencer is encouraged to contact Binghamton Detectives at 607-772-7080.

 Timeline Coincidence: McDonald was reportedly at the specific Bigelow Street address approximately one week before the murder took place.
 This proximity in time and location has been noted by some private investigators as a potentially relevant, though not officially linked, coincidence in the ongoing investigation of the unsolved murder.
 In summary, Kimoy McDonald, aka 'Kirk', was the head of a significant drug trafficking operation whose federal conviction recently brought his activities to light, revealing a complex web of crime and an intriguing, potentially related, local mystery.